≡ Menu

 • Etc…

-Glaucoma can be treated using a variety of methods, including prescription eye drops, oral medications, laser eye treatment, or a combination of one or all of the above.
+Fortunately, Glaucoma can be treated using various methods, including prescription eye drops, oral medications, laser eye treatment, or a combination of all of the above.

 But…